OpenMS/pyopenms-docs/docs/source/feature_detection.rst

 `previous section <deisotoping.html>`_ for the 1-dimensional problem).
 OpenMS has multiple tools that can identify these features in 2-dimensional data, these tools are called `FeatureFinder`.
-Currently the following FeatureFinders are available in OpenMS:
+Currently the following FeatureFinders are available in pyOpenMS:

-  - FeatureFinderMultiplex
-  - FeatureFinderMRM
-  - FeatureFinderCentroided
+  - FeatureFinderMultiplexAlgorithm
-  - FeatureFinderIdentification
+  - FeatureFinderIdentificationAlgorithm
-  - FeatureFinderIsotopeWavelet
+  - FeatureFinderAlgorithmIsotopeWavelet
-  - FeatureFinderMetabo
+  - FeatureFindingMetabo
   - FeatureFinderAlgorithmMetaboIdent
-  - FeatureFinderSuperHirn

 All of the algorithms above are for proteomics data with the exception of FeatureFinderMetabo and FeatureFinderMetaboIdent which work on metabolomics data.
 One of the most commonly